Home Page > Supplementary Information > Radio Electronic Token Block

 The Cambrian Lines RETB was replaced by the European Rail Traffic Management System (ERTMS) in 2010/2011 and in 2012 the East Suffolk Line RETB was replaced by Track Circuit Block.
 RETB is therefore now confined to lines in Scotland.

-Tokens are displayed inside the train's cab on the CDU.
+On each of the original RETB installations, tokens were displayed inside the train's cab on a Cab Display Unit (CDU).
 The display comprises two lines of text, each up to a maximum of sixteen characters in length.
 The geographical limits of the movement authority are displayed when a token has been issued.
 The CDU has "send" and "receive" buttons used by the driver during token exchanges.
 To send or receive tokens, a CDU key must be inserted in the CDU and turned; otherwise, the display will flash "key in wrong position" when either button is pressed.

 Every CDU is assigned a unique four-digit number.
 When a train enters the RETB system, the number is entered by the signalman into the interlocking, after which it appears on the track diagram shown on the VDU screen.
 The CDU number identifies the train during verbal communications and is encoded into electronic data transmissions to ensure that a token can only be received by its intended train.